What a Government Shutdown May Mean for You

 I have a trip to Washington, D.C. planned in the near future.
 What should I expect?

 During a government shutdown, the Capitol Visitor Center will be closed and there will be no public tours of the U.S. Capitol building.
-All Library of Congress buildings, the U.S. Botanic Garden, the White House, the National Archives, the U.S. Supreme Court, the U.S. Treasury, and the FBI Building will be closed to the public.
+All Library of Congress buildings, the U.S. Botanic Garden, the White House, the National Archives, the U.S. Supreme Court, the U.S. Treasury, and the FBI Building will also be closed to the public.

 I would like to purchase a flag flown over the U.S. Capitol.
 Can I still request one?